luukfroling/BEP/parts/03-theory.md

 A schematic drawing of a cone-beam CT scan: (a) the 2D detector panel, (b) the phantom, (c) rotation direction of the source-detector pair (d) the x-ray source.
 :::

-[](#cone_beam) shows a cone beam CT scan setup, where both the detector and the source rotate around the object to acquire a set of 2D projection images at multiple angles. these measurements are known as projections and allow for a 3D image to be reconstructed.
+[](#cone_beam) shows a cone beam CT scan setup, where both the detector and the source rotate around the object to acquire a set of 2D projection measurements at multiple angles. these measurements are known as projections and allow for a 3D image to be reconstructed.

 The relationship between the object and the measured rays can be described by a projection matrix $A$.
 This matrix has dimensions $ M \times N $ where $N$ is the number of voxels in the object and $ M $ is the number of rays (measurements) collected by the detector.
-Each element $ a_{mn} $ of the matrix is the contribution of the nth voxel of the object to be imaged to the mth ray of the detector [@Yang2017ProjectionMatrix].
+Each element $ a_{mn} $ of the matrix is the contribution of the $n^{th}$ voxel of the object to be imaged to the $m^{th}$ ray of the detector [@Yang2017ProjectionMatrix].
 The measured projections can thus be modeled as:

 ```{math}
 :label: projection_eq
 y = Ax
 ```

 where $ x $ is the vectorised representation of the voxel values and $ y $ contains the corresponding ray measurements.
 This formulation will be used by the reconstruction algorithms during the simulations.
-To better reflect the statistical fluctuations during photon detection, noise is applied to the computed projections.
-Measured counts are drawn from a poisson distribution with a mean equal to the ideal (noise-free) projection values as described by equation [](#projection_eq).
+To better reflect the statistical fluctuations during photon detection, noise is applied to the computed projections.To simulate measurement noise, each ideal projection value $y$ is used as the mean of a Poisson distribution from which a noisy measurement is sampled.

 ## Detector types